binaryphile/concorde/README.md

 (don't mind the question mark, it's part of the function's name)

-The `return` stops the sourcing of the file there, so the interpreter never reaches the line which calls `hello_world`.
+The `return` stops the sourcing of the file there, so the interpreter never reaches the line which calls `hello`.
 Instead, control is returned to the shpec file.

-If the script is being run from the command-line, however, the `sourced?` call will return false and the script will continue to run past that line, fulfilling the call to `hello_world`.
+If the script is being run from the command-line, however, the `sourced?` call will return false and the script will continue to run past that line, fulfilling the call to `hello`.

 The implication for the structure of your scripts is that, for testing purposes, you want all of the functions to be defined before calling any